300 Jay Street

 Please always include your CUNYfirst EMPL ID (eight digits) when sending a query.
 This will enable the office that you are contacting to find your records quickly and accurately.

-If you wish to change your address, please send a query from your NYCCT email account (not the address change itself) to instructionalstaff@citytech.cuny.edu.
+If you wish to change your address, please send a query from your City Tech email account (not the address change itself) to instructionalstaff@citytech.cuny.edu.
 The Office of Faculty Staff and Relations will advise you on the process to update the information.

 If you change your address through CUNYfirst, Employee Self Service, the updated information will not automatically transfer to the Human Resource Department.
 This is why it is important to follow the steps indicated above.

-For any benefit questions such as retirement and transit benefits, etc., please contact Tanya Solivan, Benefits Manager @ tsolivan@citytech.cuny.edu.
+For any benefit questions such as retirement and transit benefits, etc., please contact Tanya Solivan, Benefits Manager at tsolivan@citytech.cuny.edu.

-3. If you are unable to submit direct deposit forms in person, you may send an email to instructionalstaff@citytech.cuny.edu to inquire about available options.
-Keep in mind that due to validation requirements, alternate methods of direct deposit document submission may delay enrollment.
+Please contact the HR department at instructionalstaff@citytech.cuny.edu to inquire about available options.
+Due to validation requirements, alternate methods of submitting direct deposit documentation may delay enrollment.

 PLEASE NOTE: It may take up to two pay periods (four business weeks) for a direct deposit request or change to be activated.
 Paychecks and paystubs are mailed directly to faculty and staff from the State Comptroller’s Office in Albany, NY.